 - DHCP allows you to use DHCP (Dynamic Host Configuration Protocol) to automatically determine all network settings or set them manually.
-When set to On, the next three options are not editable. - IP Address set the IP address for the switch. - Net Mask set a subnet mask to accompany the IP address. - Gateway optionally define a suitable address for a gateway device. - MAC Address displays the unique (and fixed) MAC address for the switch. - HTTP Server when ON, switches to the use of insecure HTTP for web admin - switch reboot required.
-IMPORTANT: Do not enable this option when the switch is connected to external networks. - Network Service Discovery when set to Disabled, the switch will not announce its presence on the network and will not be discoverable using the Windows network browser on a network-connected computer.
+When set to On, the next three options are not editable. - IP Address set the IP address for the switch. - Net Mask set a subnet mask to accompany the IP address. - Gateway optionally define a suitable address for a gateway device. - MAC Address displays the unique (and fixed) MAC address for the switch. - Web Server Protocol allows a change to the use of insecure HTTP for web admin switch reboot required.
+IMPORTANT: Do not set this option to HTTP when the switch is connected to external networks. - Network Service Discovery when set to Disabled, the switch will not announce its presence on the network and will not be discoverable using the Windows network browser on a network-connected computer. - DHCP NTP Address when DHCP is On, this area lists the addresses of time servers being used. - Manual NTP Address allows you to enter the static IP addresses of up to five NTP servers (an average of the time feeds from the servers are taken).

-S My Account (Administrator)
+I Log out ♣ My Account (Administrator)